 see README.itz, which is the README from Ian Zimmerman's package.

-To use it, just put the .el files in your emacs load path, and add the
+To use it, just put the .el files in your path, and add the following

-(autoload 'caml-mode "caml" "Major mode for editing OCaml code." t)
+(autoload 'caml-mode "caml" "Major mode for editing Caml code." t)

 To install the mode itself, edit the Makefile and do

 % make install-ocamltags